-b) to draw up proposals concerning the designation of chairmen and vice-chairmen of study groups, TDAG and any other groups established by WTDC (see section 2).
+b) to draw up proposals concerning the designation of chairmen and vice-chairmen of study groups, TDAG and any other groups established by WTDC (see section 3).

-1.11 In those cases indicated in § 1.8.1, a WTDC may be asked to consider the approval of one or more Recommendations.
+1.11 In those cases indicated in § 1.8.1, a WTDC may be asked to consider the approval or deletion of one or more new or revised Recommendations.
 The report of any study group(s) or TDAG proposing such action should include information on why such action is proposed.

-1.12 WTDC texts are defined as follows:

-a) Declaration: Statement of the main outcomes and priorities established by WTDC.
-The declaration is usually named after the conference venue.

-b) Action Plan: A comprehensive package that will promote the equitable and sustainable development of telecommunication/ICT networks and services.
-It consists of study group Questions, programmes and regional initiatives that address the specific needs of the regions.
-The action plan is usually named after the conference venue.

-c) Objectives/programmes: Key elements of the Action Plan, constituting components of the toolkit BDT uses when solicited by Member States and Sector Members to support their efforts to build the information society for all.
-In the implementation of objectives/programmes, account should be taken of the resolutions, decisions, recommendations and reports emanating from WTDC.

-d) Resolution/decision: A WTDC text containing provisions on the organization, working methods and programmes of ITU-D.

-e) Question: Description of an area of work to be studied, normally leading to the production of new or revised Recommendations, guidelines, handbooks or reports.

-f) Recommendation: An answer to a Question or part of a Question, which, within the scope of existing knowledge and the research carried out by study groups and adopted in accordance with established procedures, may provide guidance on technical, organizational, tariff-related and operational matters, including working methods, may describe a preferred method or proposed solution for undertaking a specific task, or may recommend procedures for specific applications.
-These Recommendations should be sufficient to serve as a basis for international cooperation.

-g) Report: A technical, operational or procedural statement, prepared by a study group on a given subject related to a current Question.
-Several types of reports are defined in § 11.1 of section 2.
+Editorial Note: Content of No. 1.12 was moved to the new Section 2 – Documentation of ITU-D

-1.13 Voting
+1.12 Voting

-Should there be a need to vote at WTDC, the vote will be conducted according to the relevant sections of the Constitution, Convention and General Rules.
+Should there be a need for a vote by Member States at WTDC, the vote will be conducted according to the relevant sections of the Constitution, Convention and General Rules of conferences, assemblies and meetings of the Union.

-1.14 In accordance with No. 213A of the Convention, and the provisions of Article 17A of the Convention, WTDC may assign specific matters within its competence to TDAG for advice on the action required on those matters.
+1.13 In accordance with No. 213A of the Convention, and the provisions of Article 17A of the Convention, WTDC may assign specific matters within its competence to TDAG, indicating the recommended action on those matters.

-1.15 TDAG is authorized in accordance with Resolution 24 (Rev. Dubai, 2014) of WTDC to act on behalf of WTDC in the period between conferences.
+1.14 TDAG is authorized in accordance with Resolution 24 of WTDC to act on behalf of WTDC in the period between conferences.

-1.16 TDAG shall report to the next WTDC on progress in matters that may be included in agendas of future WTDCs as well as on the progress of ITU-D studies in response to requests made by previous conferences.
+1.15 TDAG shall report to the next WTDC on progress in matters that may be included in agendas of future WTDCs as well as on the progress of ITU-D studies in response to requests made by previous conferences.